tylim88/Firelord/README.md

 In firestore, nested object working logic is like a flat object, as long as you get the path right, you can query and write them with no issue.
 A nested object is fine, as long as you structure it in how a human mind can easily comprehend it, eg do not nest too deep.

-### Don't Bother Cost Focus Data Modelling
+### Do Not Bother Cost Focus Data Modelling

 Firestore may look simple, but it is incredibly difficult to model especially if you aim to save as much as cost as possible, that is aggregating your data.
 My advice is, do not bother, it increases your project complexity, and it doesn't worth the time and money to aggregate the data.

-So don't do it, if aggregation can save you a significant amount of money, then you should use other databases (psql or mongodb), it is much better and easier.
+So don't do it.

+However, if aggregation can save you a significant amount of money(assuming you already model your data correctly), chances are, you are probably not using the right database, use other databases (PSQL or MongoDB), it is much better and easier in terms of cost handling.

 ### One Collection One Document Type